 In the past, the Pyracantha Press also functioned as an integral unit of the school's Visual Arts Research Studios along with printmaking and photographic facilities, producing collaborative cross-discipline work with guest artists.
 The research studios are inactive at this time.
 The press continues its own research program.

-Time Square by Buzz Spector.
-2007.
+Time Square by Buzz Spector, 2007.
 A collaborative artist's book.
-Polymer letterpress on Somerset paper with screenprinted mylar cover, side-bound in post-and-screw, pages torn by Buzz.
-10" x 10" edition 30. $750
+Polymer letterpress on Somerset paper with screenprinted mylar cover, side-bound in post-and-screw, pages torn by Buzz Spector.
+10" x 10".
+Edition of 30.
+One remaining copy: $5000

 Venus and Adonis by William Shakespeare.
 1984.
 Newly edited with an introduction by John Doebler, with two lithographs by Leonard Lehrer.
 Monotype Bembo type on HMP handmade paper.
 Half-bound in black leather and maroon linen.
 70 pp. 8.25" x 11" edition 120. $225

 Puella by James Dickey.
 1985.
 Nineteen poems handset in Palatino on Arches Text Laid paper with three line engravings.
 Quarter-bound in black leather and natural cloth.
 32 pp. 7.5" x 13.5" edition 150.
 Signed $125

 The Last Baron of Arizona by Joanna H. Kraus.
 A play about an incident from Arizona's 19th century history— the largest land fraud in U.S. history.
 Handset in Baskerville and other types on Rives lightweight buff paper with many line engravings of the period and a fold-out map.
 Quarter-bound in tan leather with marbled endpapers.
 45 pp. 9.25" x 12.25" 1986 edition 120.
 Signed $125